2025–26 Arizona State Sun Devils men's basketball team

-The 2025–26 Arizona State Sun Devils men's basketball team represents Arizona State University during the 2025–26 NCAA Division I men's basketball season.
-The Sun Devils, led by 11th-year head coach Bobby Hurley, play their home games at Desert Financial Arena in Tempe, Arizona as members of the Big 12 Conference.
+The 2025–26 Arizona State Sun Devils men's basketball team represented Arizona State University during the 2025–26 NCAA Division I men's basketball season.
+The Sun Devils, led by 11th-year head coach Bobby Hurley, played their home games at Desert Financial Arena in Tempe, Arizona as members of the Big 12 Conference.

 Previous season

 The Sun Devils finished the 2024–25 season 13–20, 4–16 in Big 12 play to finish in 15th place.
 They lost to Kansas State in the first round of the Big 12 tournament.
 The Sun Devils were selected to participate in the inaugural 2025 College Basketball Crown tournament.
 There they lost in the first round to Nebraska.